TypeScript SDK for runtime authorization

-The Veto TypeScript SDK provides runtime authorization for AI agents built in JavaScript or TypeScript.
-It intercepts tool calls before execution, validates them against your policies, and enforces allow/deny/approval decisions.
+The Veto TypeScript SDK adds runtime authorization for agents built in JavaScript or TypeScript.
+It intercepts tool calls before execution, validates them against your policies, and returns allow, review, or deny decisions.
 Works with OpenAI, Anthropic, Vercel AI SDK, LangChain.js, MCP, and custom agents.
 Runs in Node.js, Deno, Bun, Cloudflare Workers, and Vercel Edge.

 Installation